-If your goal is the get more Google reviews, you’ll first want to implement a strategy that involves asking customers at multiple touch points.
+If your goal is to get more Google reviews, you’ll first want to implement a strategy that involves asking customers at multiple touchpoints.

 Why?
 Well, when left to their own devices, customers can be pretty passive when it comes to leaving reviews.
 However, ask, and the majority will be more than willing to leave a review on the platform of your choosing.

 It’s also important to ask for the right type of reviews – the ones which will have the greatest influence on your customers.
 From text to video, different forms of feedback come with different benefits.